fedebotu/a3c-flappy-bird/README.md

 # MODES:

-play.py --> press SPACE to flap the bird test.py --> test one network model train_network.py --> train a network
+* play.py --> press SPACE to flap the bird and play the game
+* test.py --> test one of the network models
+* train_network.py --> train the network for a better performance by changing hyperparameters and/or environment settings